mdbdev/learn-mdb-dev/_ios/github-setup.md

 # Github Setup

 For all of the mini-projects and demos we will be using Git for source control.
 For that, you will need to have a [Github](http://github.com/) account.
-If you need a refresher on the Terminal commands, you can check out a cheat sheet [here](https://gist.github.com/poopsplat/7195274).

 ## Create a Github Repo